GSA/digitalgov.gov/content/un-sorted/video-production-pros-community-of-practice.md

 ## Join

-If you are a U.S. government employee with a **.gov** or **.mil** email address, click the â€œEmail us to Joinâ€ button belowÂ to subscribe to our listserv.
+If you are a U.S. government employee with a **.gov** or **.mil** email address, click the â€œEmail us to Joinâ€ button below to subscribe to our listserv.
 If you have any questions, please email <a href="mailto:Kevin.Spivey@cfpb.gov?subject=Join Video Production Pros" target="_blank">Bryce Spivey</a>.

 <div style="text-align: center">
-  <a class="button" href="mailto:Kevin.Spivey@cfpb.gov?subject=Join Video Production Pros">Email us to Join</a>Â or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
+  <a class="button" href="mailto:Kevin.Spivey@cfpb.gov?subject=Join Video Production Pros">Email us to Join</a> or <a class="button" href="https://www.digitalgov.gov/communities/manage-your-listserv-subscription/">Manage Your Subscriptions</a>
 </div>

 <hr style="color: white;border-style: none" />